sematext/terraform-examples/examples/gcp/Sematext Agent/compute/README.md

-# Sematext Logagent : Terraform deployment example.
+# Sematext Agent : Terraform deployment example.

-Configuration in this directory deploys a single EC2 instance containing a Sematext Logagent Log Shipper.
+Configuration in this directory deploys a single EC2 instance containing a Sematext Agent.
 Note this is a demonstration.
 In practice you would transfer the deployment script in the user_data field in ec2.tf to your own Terraform situation rather than build out from this example.

 ## Usage

-Create a Monitoring App of type "Infra" and copy the Monitoring App Token - or execute the commands displayed in the Sematext UI.
+Create a Monitoring App of type "Infra" and copy the SPM App Token - or execute the commands displayed in the Sematext UI.
 You will be prompted for this when running the scripts.

 To run this example you need to execute: